koii-network/docs/concepts/introduction/welcome.md

   />
 <Card
     title="<p>💡 <strong>Philosophy of Decentralization</strong></p>"
-    description=" <p>For too long, power has been concentrated to just a small part of the world's population.
+    description=" <p>For too long, power has been concentrated on just a small part of the world's population.
 The internet has the power to fix this, but not the way it's been built so far.</p>" link="philosophy"
     linkText="Learn more about why Koii was built" svgName="philosophy"